Human rights in Lebanon: Limitations on freedom of speech

-Migrant worker abuse and discrimination
+Abuse and discrimination against migrant workers

 The abuse of domestic workers in Lebanon, mainly women in their 20-30s from Ethiopia, Sri Lanka and the Philippines has brought international attention to the rights of the workers, who are often made to work long hours, abused and not paid their wages.
 A spate of suicides by maids over a few weeks before December 2009 by hanging themselves or falling from balconies brought international attention from CNN, LA Times and even resulted in the creation of a blog by a blogger simply identified as "Wissam" to the flagrant abuse in Lebanon.

 Migrant workers are widely discriminated against in commercial facilities such as beach resorts, where domestic workers would be denied access to the facilities.
 This discrimination is rooted in prejudice, and usually carried out based on racial appearance, therefore it has strong racist undertones.

 Following the influx of Syrian refugees, many municipalities have declared "curfews" targeting Syrian nationals.
 Huge banners are prominently hung in public places, declaring a curfew for "Syrian workers".